-15.27.430 Variance Criteria.
+15.27.430 Variance limitationsCriteria.

-A. In considering variance applications, the City of Yakima shall consider all technical evaluations, all relevant factors, all standards specified in other sections of this Ordinance, and:
+A. In considering Variances applications, the City of Yakima shall consider all technical evaluations, all relevant factors, all standards specified in other sections of this Ordinance, and shall be limited solely to the consideration of:

-1. The danger that materials may be swept onto other lands to the injury of others;
+1. The danger that materials may be swept onto other lands to the injury of othersElevation requirements for lowest floor construction;

-2. The danger to life and property due to flooding or erosion damage;
+2. The danger to life and property due to flooding or erosion damage Elevation requirements for floodproofing; and

-3. The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner;
+3. The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner; The type and extent of floodproofing.